BethW83/Group-Project-1-Retail/README.md

 #### Select the Kernel

-There is a drop down at the top of the notebooks to select your kernal that will run the Python.
+There is a drop down at the top of the notebooks to select your kernel that will run the Python.
-If you setup a virtual enviroment then make sure you pick the venv one.
+If you setup a virtual environment then make sure you pick the venv one.

 ---